Breeding & Raising Puppies at Sunny Day

 PUPPY’S WEEK 2 / 3

 Now the puppies graduate to the doggie barn to their large special custom-made boxes that are cooled/warmed for the puppies as needed.
 Here they begin their potty training.
 Half of their box is bed/sleeping/play area and half is potty area.
-Mommy can come & go as needed but spends most of her time with her little ones.
+Mommy can come & go as she likes but spends most of her time with her little ones.
 As soon as they can barely walk (really a waddle!), they naturally want to go away from their bed area to potty.
 My job is simply to make that possible – easy, but very important.
 This is one of the many things that is neglected with a cage raised puppy.
 Cage raised puppies are much more difficult to house train.
 The puppies days are mostly still filled with the tough jobs of eating and sleeping but they are growing and their senses are developing rapidly.
 Their eyes & ears open.
 Now, they can hear the Country music playing on the radio (station WDAWG of course), the cows, horses, chickens, and other critters here on the farm.
-They also get their first toys now!
+They also get their first toys now of many different textures & sounds!

 PUPPY’S WEEK 4/5